 Communicating via an open, wireless ecosystem of enabling hardware and IoT software, enhanced by LoRaWAN™, Ki. helps to improve municipal efficiencies and enhance the lives of citizens by offering instant insights into the performance of urban assets.

-As the impetus of energy efficiency and data management grows, the connected lamppost has been realised as an integral factor for smarter, more responsive cities.
+As the impetus of energy efficiency and data management grows, the connected lamppost has been realized as an integral factor for smarter, more responsive cities.
 This, alongside the integration of IoT, means streetlights are pivotal features throughout urban areas, both now and in the future, which can provide citizens and councils alike with enhanced and more intuitive services.
 Lucy Zodion’s Ki. solution facilitates this…

 Enhance lighting infrastructure with Ki.